bengarrett/retrotxtgo/docs/README.md

 ## Quick Usage

-#### Text art and files created without Unicode often fail to display on modern systems.
+#### Text files and art created before the adoption of Unicode often fail to display on modern systems.

 #### Use RetroTxt to print legacy text on modern terminals.